Coleridge-Initiative/big-data-and-social-science/docs/08-TextChapter.md

 words in the Brown Corpus, and "to" and "of" are more than 3% each [@malmkjar-02].
 We may choose to remove stopwords if we think that they won't be useful in our analysis.
 For examnple, words such as "the", "is", "or" may not be useful if the task is to classify news articles into the topic of the article.
 On nthe other hand, they may provide information information if the task is to classify a document into the genre it belongs to or in identifying the author of the document.

-*Hapax legomena* are rarely occurring words that might have only one instance in the entire corpus.
+In addition to removing frequent words, it often helps to remove words that only appear a few times.
 These words---names, misspellings, or rare technical terms---are also unlikely to bear significant contextual meaning.
 Similar to stop words, these tokens are often disregarded in further modeling either by the design of the method or by manual removal from the corpus before the actual analysis.

 **$N$-grams**